What is a degu?

 Most active: during the day

-Degus can live from 5-9 years.
+Degus can live from 5-9 years and beyond.
 Before you take them on, it's important to consider whether you will be able to commit to them for their whole lives.
-They don't generally make good pets for children, who often lose interest.
+They don't generally make good pets for children, who often lose interest as they aren't cuddly lap pets.

 Additionally, they can be quite expensive to keep.
 Over their lifetime (after the initial cost of housing) food, bedding, accessories and vet bills could amount to over £4,000 per degu.